Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 ## Comparison with Huffman

 That’s how AC look like.
 The main advantage of this method of encoding entropy is that we don’t have a hard restriction on the source from which we take our probability to encode, namely the CDF value.
 Only that CDF[Total] must not exceed `FREQ_BITS`.
 This allows us to change the probabilities during the encoding/decoding process, which means that we can make our probability estimates adaptive.

-The encoder by itself only encode the ranges and their interpretations is our business.
+> The encoder by itself only encode the ranges and their interpretations is our business.
+{: .prompt-info }

 Below is a comparison of compression (if we take the count of occurrence of each individual byte from the entire file) between a simple Huffman implementation with a maximum code length of 12 bits and the above AC with a maximum CDF value of 2^14 which was optimally normalized.
-We haven’t looked at how we encode values with AC and how to do normalization for CDF yet, so for now, it’s enough to understand that. if we try to map a frequency counts for bytes whose total sum is greater than maximum value that can hold CDF, there will be variation in who should take shorter codes and who should take longer codes.
+We haven’t looked at how we encode values with AC and how to do normalization for CDF yet, so for now, it’s enough to understand that if we try to map a frequency counts for bytes whose total sum is greater than maximum value that can hold a choosen CDF range, there will be variation in who should take shorter codes and who should take longer codes.
 The optimal method will give CDF values that result in the smallest compression.
 Decoding was done without auxiliary data struct.
-Also if we know that CDF[Total] == 2^n we can replace some divisions with shifts, I didn't do that for test.(c/s means clock/symbol).
+Also if we know that CDF[Total] == 2^n we can replace some divisions with shifts, I didn't do that for test. (c/s means clock/symbol).

 *Result for AC*